u8sand/js-gpt/README.md

 ![A screenshot of the app in action](./public/demo1.png)

 ### What is the product of the prime Fibonacci numbers below 1000?
+Note that when asked to OpenAI's ChatGPT directly, it confidently produces an answer which is wrong, but js-GPT gets it right.

 ![A screenshot of the app in action](./public/demo2.png)

 ### How many stars on GitHub?